Paul Lane

 Opening times

-Open at all timesBest time to visit
+Open at all times

-May to AugustAbout the reserve
+May to August

 This quarry is now filled with willow scrub with a stream.
 The primary interest of the site is its geology.
-Pegamites can be seen here, formed by molten magma rising from deep below the surface of the earth, forming pegmatites.
+Pegmatites can be seen here, formed by molten magma rising from deep below the surface of the earth, forming pegmatites.
 These pegmatites are important as they are natural concentrators of rare elements, such as niobium, cerium and beryllium.
-Leftover magma formed a finer-grained granite and then a speckly grey rock, locally called 'blue elvan', which was quarried for roadstone
+Leftover magma formed a finer-grained granite and then a speckly grey rock, locally called 'blue elvan', which was quarried for roadstone.